 I look forward to reading your comments so I might refine my reflections.
 Below are the topics I am currently considering.
 I expect to revise the linked posts from time to time as I learn more.

-- Science Seeks to Understand Nature, Scheduled for: 2024 November 20
+- Science Seeks to Understand Nature, Published: 2024 November 20

 - Where is God?, Published: 2024 November 6